bcgov/eo-dmi-azure-infra/README.md

 Two known gaps:

 - **`stacks/bootstrap/identity` still scopes the UAMIs' Bastion Reader to the host**, so those assignments die nightly too.
-Harmless today only because the UAMIs inherit Owners on the tools subscription; the block is effectively dead code.
 - **Starting a deallocated jumpbox** needs `Microsoft.Compute/virtualMachines/start/action`, which neither `Reader` nor `Virtual Machine User Login` grants.
-A user who arrives before anyone has started the VM cannot start it themselves. `Desktop Virtualization Power On Contributor` grants exactly that plus reads, with no destructive actions, if this becomes a problem.
+A user who arrives before anyone has started the VM cannot start it themselves. `Desktop Virtualization Power On Contributor` grants exactly that plus reads, with no destructive actions, if needed.

 **Private endpoint not resolving** — `private_dns_zone_ids` is empty (default), which assumes ALZ DINE policy auto-registers private endpoints.
 The policy creates a `deployedByPolicy` zone group on the endpoint, asynchronously — expect a lag of minutes after the apply.
 Check with: